 The Corporation is an intermediate oil and natural gas company based in Calgary, Alberta that is engaged in the business of exploring for, developing and producing natural gas, light oil, condensate and other NGLs.
-The Corporation is focused on the Montney/Doig Resource Play in Alberta and the exploration and development of its low-cost, liquids-rich natural gas and light oil assets on the play.
-The Montney/Doig Resource Play is considered by management to be one of the premier resource plays in North America.
-The Corporation's assets on the Montney/Doig Resource Play are large enough to provide it with an extensive inventory of potential future drilling opportunities.
+The Corporation is focused on the Montney/Doig Resource Play in Alberta, which management considers to be one of the premier resource plays in North America.
+The Corporation owns and controls many of the significant facilities and infrastructure it relies upon to handle the majority of its production, including its 100% owned and operated Pouce Coupe Gas Plant.